 For MS patients who develop trigeminal neuralgia, a severe facial pain syndrome, there are several drug therapies or surgeries that may help reduce pain.
 When MS affects the cerebellum or the cerebellum's connections to other parts of the brain, severe tremor can result.
 Tremor may be treated using deep brain stimulation (DBS), a surgical procedure in which a hair-thin wire is implanted in the thalamus and connected to a neurostimulator implanted under the collarbone.
 The neurostimulator sends electrical impulses along the wire to the thalamus, interrupting signals that cause tremor.

-Some MS sufferers opt for alternative therapies including acupuncture, osteopathy, homeopathy, aromatherapy, and reflexology.
+Some MS sufferers opt for alternative therapies including acupuncture, osteopathy, homeopathy, aromatherapy and reflexology.
 Many people find a combination of drug therapy, physical therapy and alternative methods achieve the best results.
-There are local support groups throughout the United States that can help patients and family members address problems which arise from coping with MS.
+There are local support groups throughout the United States that can help patients and family members address problems that arise from coping with MS.

 - All About Multiple Sclerosis

 - The Multiple Sclerosis International Federation (MSIF)